swiss-artg/homepage/README.md

 # SWISS ARTG Homepage

-This repository holds the codebase for the homepage of the SWISS Amateure Radio Teletype Group.
+This repository holds the codebase for the homepage of the SWISS Amateur Radio Teletype Group.

 ## Principles

 This repository is the source of truth.
-Changes made in this repository will be pushed the the hosting.
+Changes made in this repository will be pushed the hosting.
 Consequently, changes made directly on the hosting will be reverted.

-Using [DDEV][ddev], a local develoment envrionment provides a save space to do code changes before they are being pushed to the hosting.
+Using [DDEV][ddev], a local development environment provides a save space to do code changes before they are being pushed to the hosting.

-The Drupal Configuration Management is used to export site configureation to config files tracked within this repository.
+The Drupal Configuration Management is used to export site configuration to config files tracked within this repository.
-Changes to the site must be done in the local develoment envrionment first and then pushed to the hosting through code changes.
+Changes to the site must be done in the local development environment first and then pushed to the hosting through code changes.

-## Setup a local development environment
+## Set up a local development environment

 ### Prerequisites